ai-models/aiy/README.md

 AIY is a simple command line tool that uses OpenAI's language model to provide a documentation-like experience to users.
 With AIY, users can get answers to their technical questions and receive step-by-step guidance to complete tasks.

+Disclaimer: This is not an official OpenAI product, and is not endorsed by OpenAI.
+It's a personal project that I created to learn more about OpenAI's language model.

+If your organization appreciates this project or is looking for someone to help with your systems and infrastructure, please reach out to me at [LinkedIn](https://www.linkedin.com/in/riddiough/).

 Requirements
 ------------